 Constipation is defined as less than three bowel movements per week.
 For some individuals, ensuring sufficient fiber and fluid intake may already be enough to help regulate their bowel movements.

-The use of probiotic supplements in various cases of constipation has been studied by many researchers over the years.
+Many researchers have studied the use of probiotics for constipation over the years.
 The conclusion: Probiotic supplements can be extremely helpful to those suffering from constipation.
 Probiotics rebalance the gut flora and improve mucus production in the intestines, which in turn can improve the frequency and consistency of your bowel movements.

 Constipation During Pregnancy

 An estimated 40% of pregnant women suffer from constipation toward the end of their pregnancy.
 This may be due to the changes in hormones, reduction in movement and the physical changes of the body.

 Once again, research shows that probiotics can be a powerful tool to help regulate digestion.
 In one study, only 2.4% of women who had taken a symbiotic (i.e., prebiotic and probiotic) during the trial suffered from such problems at the end of their pregnancy – this is a remarkable 94% reduction compared to baseline.
 Probiotic bacteria’s help with relieving constipation is just one possible benefit of taking a probiotic supplement while pregnant.

 Constipation in Children